jcbym/jcbym.github.io/about.md

 My research focus is at the intersection of **human-computer interaction** and **programming languages**.
 I am interested in building *programming interfaces* that help end users and domain experts interactively write and reason about programs with agency.

-Lately, I've been excited about shrinking the gap in power between traditional programming and end-user programming tools (e.g. spreadsheets) for working with data.
+Lately, I've been excited about shrinking the power gap between traditional programming and graphical tools (e.g. spreadsheets) for working with data.
 I am approaching this problem from two angles: first, by enhancing spreadsheets with *explicit structure* using graphical, manipulable data structures and custom abstractions on the grid; and second, by designing new programming-by-demonstration tools for directly manipulating tabular data.

 In the past, I worked on program synthesis, CS/design education, and even biology research!
 I did my undergrad and MS at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
 I owe a lot to my amazing mentors, both past and present!